Zion purchases their water from the Lake County Public Water District and uses approximately 2,000,000 gallons a day.

 Applications and Deposits

-Municipal Code Section 94 requires any owner starting a new water, sewer, and/or waste service to make application with the City of Zion and pay a deposit equal to an average quarterly bill for the last 12 months.
-(Minimum $100.00 deposit) Any person who currently owns real estate in the City and has a nondelinquent payment record for the last five (5) years water service shall be exempt from the deposit requirements if the service being applied for will be for their personal residence.
+Municipal Code Section 94 requires any owner starting a new water, sewer, and/or waste service to make application with the City of Zion and pay a deposit of $200 for residential properties 4 units and less.
+Multi-unit residential properties that are 5 units and more, a deposit in the amount of $125 per unit is required.
+Any person who currently owns real estate in the City and has a nondelinquent payment record for the last five (5) years water service shall be exempt from the deposit requirements if the service being applied for will be for their personal residence.
 The exemption does not apply to rental or lease property.

 Deposits are held for two (2) years with non-delinquent payment record then refunded to the customer with interest.